-Please click on individual policies listed below to view the details.
+Please click on individual policies for more details.

 Complaints against the Commission